mnvr/advent-of-code-2023/README.md

 Other commands:

+-   `make read` – interactively run the latest solution with input from stdin.
--   `make run` – interactively run the latest solution, waiting for input.
+-   `make run` – run the latest solution on the actual input.